USS Belfast: US Navy, World War II, 1943–1945

 Following outfitting, shakedown, and post-shakedown repairs, Belfast stood out of San Pedro, California, on 30 April 1944 and headed for Australia.
 After stopping at Nouméa, New Caledonia, Belfast reached Cairns, Australia, at the end of May 1944.
 From there, she moved into the Southwest Pacific theater of operations to serve as a patrol vessel and convoy escort.
 During the summer and early autumn of 1944, she supported the latter stages of the leapfrog assaults along the northern coast of New Guinea.
-She took part in the Noemfoor landing on 2 July 1944 and in the assault on Cape Opmarai four weeks later.
+She took part in the Noemfoor landing on 2 July 1944 and in the assault on Cape Opmarai on 30 July 1944.

 Belfast continued to operate in the waters around western New Guinea until sent to escort a reinforcement convoy to Leyte in the Philippine Islands during October 1944.
 She then operated around Leyte from the end of October until the second week in December 1944.
 Near the end of 1944, she headed back to the United States and arrived at Boston, Massachusetts, on 24 January 1945 for extensive repairs lasting until spring.

 As part of Escort Division 25, Belfast departed Casco Bay, Maine, with the rest of the division – her sister ships USS Long Beach (PF-34) (the flagship), USS Glendale (PF-36), USS San Pedro (PF-37), USS Coronado (PF-38), and USS Ogden (PF-39) – on 28 March 1945 for Seattle, Washington, via the Panama Canal.
 The six patrol frigates arrived at Seattle on 26 April 1945, and Belfast also called at Port Townsend, Washington, at some point.
 All six patrol frigates got underway for Kodiak in the Territory of Alaska on 7 June 1945.
 Ogden had to return to Seattle for repairs, but Belfast and the other four frigates arrived at Womens Bay, Kodiak, on 11 June 1945.

 On 13 June 1945, Belfast, Long Beach, Glendale, San Pedro, Coronado, and their sister ships USS Charlottesville (PF-25), USS Allentown (PF-52), USS Machias (PF-53), and USS Sandusky (PF-54) got underway from Kodiak for Cold Bay, Alaska, where they arrived on 14 June 1945 to participate in Project Hula, a secret program for the transfer of U.S. Navy ships to the Soviet Navy in anticipation of the Soviet Union joining the war against Japan.
 Training of Belfast's new Soviet Navy crew soon began at Cold Bay.